pprosser-redhat/3ScaleProcess/sync/README.md

 or

-by using a Fuse integration services template and using S2I by placing the project in a Git repo and a config map to define the properties.
+by using a Fuse integration services template and using S2I by placing the project in a Git repo and creating a config map to define the properties.
 Below is a sample configmap :-

-	apiVersion: v1
-	kind: ConfigMap
-	metadata:
-		name: bpm-config
-		namespace: accountapprovals
-		selfLink: /api/v1/namespaces/accountapprovals/configmaps/bpm-config
-		uid: ca120cce-f54f-11e7-9096-080027b8f3eb
-		resourceVersion: '458753'
-		creationTimestamp: '2018-01-09T15:14:29Z'
-	data:
-		bpm.hostname: rhcs-bpms-install-demo-accountapprovals.192.168.99.100.nip.io
-		bpm.password: welcome1
-		bpm.port: '80'
-		bpm.username: bpmsAdmin
+Note - create the config map first, otherwise the default values will be used from the project

 To enable the the Fuse application to read the config map, a view policy needs to be applied to the openshift project, this can be acheived through the Openshift console or by running the following command:-